awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

    + For **Operation**, choose **Scan** to scan for missing patches, or choose **Install** to scan for and install missing patches\.
    + You don't need to enter anything in the **Snapshot Id** field\.
 This system automatically generates and provides this parameter\.
    + You don't need to enter anything in the **Install Override List** field unless you want Patch Manager to use a different patch set than is specified for the patch baseline\.
 For information, see [Parameter name: `InstallOverrideList`](patch-manager-about-aws-runpatchbaseline.md#patch-manager-about-aws-runpatchbaseline-parameters-installoverridelist)\.
-   + For **Reboot option**, specify whether you want instances to reboot if patches are installed during the `Install` operation, or if Patch Manager detects other patches that were installed since the last instance reboot\.
+   + For **Reboot option**, specify whether you want nodes to reboot if patches are installed during the `Install` operation, or if Patch Manager detects other patches that were installed since the last node reboot\.
 For information, see [Parameter name: `RebootOption`](patch-manager-about-aws-runpatchbaseline.md#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.
    + \(Optional\) For **Comment**, enter a tracking note or reminder about this command\.
    + For **Timeout \(seconds\)**, enter the number of seconds the system should wait for the operation to finish before it is considered unsuccessful\.